PundiAI/fx-docs/validators/validator-setup.md

 # Run a Validator on the f(x)Core Mainnet

-> Information on how to join the mainnet (`genesis.json` file and seeds) is held [in our `fxcore` repo](https://github.com/functionx/fx-core/public).
+> Information on how to join the mainnet (`genesis.json` file and seeds) is held in our `fxcore` repo.

-Before setting up your validator node, make sure you've already gone through the [Full Node Setup](../tutorials/join-mainnet.md) guide.
+Before setting up your validator node, make sure you've already gone through the `Full Node Setup` guide.

 If you plan to use a KMS (key management system), you should go through these steps first.

 ## What is a Validator?

-[Validators](./overview.md) are responsible for committing new blocks to the blockchain through voting.
+Validators are responsible for committing new blocks to the blockchain through voting.
 A validator's stake is slashed if they become unavailable or sign blocks at the same height.
-Please read about [Sentry Node Architecture](./validator-faq.md#how-can-validators-protect-themselves-from-denial-of-service-attacks) to protect your node from DDOS attacks and to ensure high-availability.

-> If you want to become a validator for the Hub's `mainnet`, you should [research security](./security.md).
+> If you want to become a validator for the Hub's `mainnet`, you should research more on the security aspects of becoming a validator.

-You may want to skip the next section if you have already [set up a full-node](../tutorials/join-mainnet.md).
+Before you proceed to the next section, ensure that you have already `set up a full-node`.

-## Install f(x)Core

-> **You need to [install f(x)Core](../tutorials/installation.md) before you go further**

 ## Create Your Validator

 > ⚠️ We support ledger for sending transactions, we recommend using ledger as it is more secure, note that such transactions require fxcore to be [installed](../tutorials/installation.md) on both the remote vm and the host vm, which is a bit of a pain but worth doing.
-> Before start you should have a look at [Ledger Integration for fxcored](../resources/ledger.md)

 * Create validator (this will be your validator's token holding account)